plantybot/pitch/README.md

 ## Plantybot

 An Urbanfarming bot that you can chat with.
-Make fresh, organic produces for your family, right in your home.
+Make fresh, organic produces for your family, right at your home.
 Let plantybot take care of maintaining your farm.

-### Why Plantybot?

-Plantybot brings a maintainable aquaponics mini farm into your house and you can monitor the plant growth by chatting with it from FB messenger.
+## What is Plantybot?

+Many urban people have busy lives and farming may sound like a happy dream, but a low priority activity to venture.

+What if we can make healthy produces at home, while putting in minimal time into your farm.
+This is where plantybot comes in.

+Plantybot is an Internet of things solution for in-house farming.
+The farm is designed as stacks of horizontal planes where green vegetables can be planted.
+Equipped with sensors, it is self/minimal maintenance.
+You can talk to plantybot through FB messenger and get notified anytime about the status of your farm.
+You can even change the parameters like lighting, irrigation, etc.

+An interesting way to make the farm self sustainable is to make it an aquaponics ecosystem.

 ### What's aquaponics?

-Aquaponics is a farming technique which contains fishes in freshwater and soil-less irrigation bed, which combines into a self sustaining ecosystem.
-The water from the fish tank is pumped into the irrigation bed periodically, which is drained back into the fish tank.
-This keeps the water pure, oxygenated, and nutrient rich for the plants to absorb.
+Aquaponics is a farming technique which combines raising fishes in freshwater (aquaculture) and soil-less farming (hydroponics), making them a self sustaining ecosystem.

+Take a look at this video to get more understanding of aquaponics.

 <iframe src="https://player.vimeo.com/video/141252002" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/141252002">Open Source Aquaponic Greenhouse</a> from <a href="https://vimeo.com/opensourceecology">Open Source Ecology</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 ### How is it implemented?

+**Basic workflow**

+The water from the fish tank is rich with nutrients from the fish excretions.

+We have a pebble farmbed with our plantation.

+This water needs to be pumped into the farm beds periodically, and is drained back into the fish tank.

+This keeps the water pure, oxygenated for the fishes and inturn provides nutrients for the plants.

+**IoT workflow**

 The main blocks to the implementation are:

-1. The farming setup
+1. The farming setup (Physical Mechanism)
-2. The sensors and hardware setup
+2. The sensors and hardware setup (Electronics)
-3. A Webservice (API)
+3. REST API (Web Service)
-4. Chatbot NLP engine
+4. Chatbot NLP engine (Artificial Intelligence)
 5. A chat client (FB Messenger)

 These blocks are connected in such a way that a user could maintain their farm